kperez-disco/kperez-disco/README.md

 - 👋 Hi, I’m @kperez-disco
 - 👀 I’m interested in all things Atlassian!
 - 🌱 I’m currently learning everything I can!
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Check me out in https://acmeco.slack.com/member/U03L1H62SJC

 <!---
 kperez-disco/kperez-disco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.